Deer Camp (K-5th grades)

-On Nov.
-14, second- through fourth-grade students across the state will join in a one-day adventure designed to teach them about the importance of white-tailed deer.
+Elementary students across the state can join in a one-day adventure to learn about the importance of white-tailed deer.
 This day, fondly called “Deer Camp,” is full of fun activities for all school subjects.

-Once you register, you’ll receive a packet of activities that you can do throughout the day (or pick a few if you are limited on time).
+Registered educators will be emailed a packet of interactive activities to do throughout the day.
 The activities cover a variety of subjects, including science, math, English, gym and art.
-You also will get a PowerPoint presentation as an optional aid to guide discussions.
+Educators will also receive a PowerPoint presentation as an optional aid to guide discussions.

 Go Wild for Michigan's Wildlife (K-5th grades)

 Share the wonders of Michigan's wild inhabitants with young learners to build appreciation for these unique critters and the places they call home with these lessons and materials for your classroom.
 Materials include four lesson plans, wildlife posters for the classroom, and sets of Go Wild for Michigan's Wildlife Critter Cards for students.
 (Note: sets of the Critter Cards for students are limited and will be distributed on a first come, first serve basis.)

 The Teacher Guide and Critter Cards, are provided via email to educators who register.